FuseFairy/github-repo-traffic-stats/README.md

 - 🌐Fetch traffic data from GitHub repositories
 - 📈Visualize traffic data with customizable charts
 - 🎨Support for different themes and background colors
-- 🔃Data is automatically refreshed every 30 minutes
+- 🔃Data is automatically refreshed every 1 hour

 ## 🌟Demo
 Here’s an example of a traffic chart generated from a public GitHub repository: